Skip to content

 )) == false

-// given claims, his access claims do not intersect ('name' and 'role' values are missing).
+// Mark would not be representable because his claims do not intersect ('name' and 'role' values are missing).

 mayRepresent